tanj299/synthesis/backend/README.md

     `localhost:5000` and you will be greeted with `Welcome to the backend!`

 ### Routes Supported
-Routes are modularized using Flask's Blueprint object.
-You can find the registered blueprint objects in `main.py` for the `url_prefix`, but they are also listed here for your convenience. <br/>
+Routes are modularized using Flask's Blueprint object<br/> You can find the registered blueprint objects in `main.py` for the `url_prefix`, but they are also listed here for your convenience. <br/>
 Route format: `localhost:5000/<REGISTERED_BLUEPRINT>/<ROUTE_DECORATOR>`<br/>